danyspin97/rinstall/README.md

 To support rinstall, place an `install.yml` file into the root of your project.
 This file shall contains at least the name and the version of the program to install and its type.
-Then it allows a list of files to install differentiated by their type.
-Each file to install shall contains the source (`src`) part and optionally a destination (`dst`) part.
+Then it allows a list of entries differentiated by their type.

 Example file: